KohaILS/koha-manual-zh-cn/source/circulation.rst

      The :ref:`previousIssuesDefaultSortOrder` system preference controls
      in which order these previous checkouts appear (earliest to latest, or latest to earliest).

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: issues-table).

 At the top of the Check out screen is a box for you to type or scan the item's barcode into.